clue/reactphp-http-proxy/README.md

     });
 });
 ```

+> Also note how secure TLS connections are in fact entirely handled outside of
+  this HTTP CONNECT client implementation.

+#### Advanced secure proxy connections

 Note that communication between the client and the proxy is usually via an
 unencrypted, plain TCP/IP HTTP connection.
 Note that this is the most common